timbotro/kt-vault-runner/README.md

 ### Will this work for interlay vaults?
 No. The current version uses many hardcoded values specifically for Kintsugi only.
 This may change in the future

-### Why does this not show BTC addresses for successful issue requests?
-I am not an expert on BTC and for safety sake you must navigate to the official kintsugi web app to get the precise deposit details.

 ### Is there a read-only mode so that I don't have to reveal my seed phrase?
 I haven't built that feature yet.
 However you can quite easily see these stats on your corresponding vault dashboard